AgroforestDAO/docs/gg20-apps-dapps-application-text.md

 We already started to create [Hypercerts](https://hypercerts.org/app/view#claimId=0x822f17a9a5eecfd66dbaff7946a8071c265d1d07-18637945800993641520815953998252808477868032) to future impact measures.

 ## Total Prior Funding Amounts, Sources, and Dates for the project in USD
+**Grants:** We already received aprox. a total of 4k USD in the previous GG Rounds

 ## Which of the following funding sources do you have?
 Check all that apply
 [x] Grants

 ## How old (in Months) is the project?
+38

 ## Location/Region where the project is based
 [Central and South America]